#TBT King Seiko 45-7001

 The story loosely goes that King Seikos were made to an extremely high standard but were not generally tested or adjusted to COSC standards like Grand Seikos.
 Some later KS’, such as the Special, did receive COSC certifications, but our piece today did not.
 Still, many of the mechanicals were similar.
 In fact, the movement in today’s piece, Seiko’s 4500 movement, was found in some amazing Grand Seiko’s such as the 45GS (modified) and was actually developed by Daini to compete with the Grand Seikos being made by its Suwa counterpart.
 (Here’s some more info if you’re interested.)
 Of course, the other nice thing about every individual Seiko model, King or Grand, is that each received its own case design and dial.

-Regarding the movement in the King Seiko 45-7001, it’s a high beat (hi-beat in Seiko speak), 36000 bph, hand wound, hacking, unit that features a sweep second hand and goes without date.
-It has 25 jewels and was the last hand built King Seiko movement.
-Production lasted from 1968-1974.
-Ironically, the introduction of Seiko’s own Astron, the first quartz watch, in 1969, ultimately caused the decline in production of such high frequency movements.
+Regarding the movement in the King Seiko 45-7001, it’s a high beat (hi-beat in Seiko speak), 36000bph, hand-wound, hacking, unit that features a sweep second hand and goes without a date.
+It has 25 jewels and was the last hand-built King Seiko movement.
+Production lasted from 1968 to 1974.
+Ironically, the introduction of Seiko’s own Astron, the first quartz watch, in 1969, ultimately caused the decline in production of such high-frequency movements.

 If you’ve never held or wound a hi-beat, I advise you to do so.
 While the 6159 Tuna we reviewed has an automatic hi-beat movement, and it’s very nice, a hand-wound piece is a more pleasing, and affordable, method of scratching this horological itch.
 Several healthy revolutions of the magnificently signed “KS” crown, it takes some winding to get this horse going, and the King comes to life.
 Then, visually, you are treated to an almost mesmerizing show as the sweep hand glides around the dial with nearly imperceptible ticking.
 It’s kind of like an automatic…but not.
 Then, place the watch to your ear and one is treated to the mechanical version of a Gatling gun; it’s really something.
 I own the Lord Marvel and the effect is similarly wonderful, but the King Seiko executes at a much higher level due to its finishing.

-I mentioned the crown before and it, along with the buckle (a rare find sadly) are just amazingly detailed.
+I mentioned the crown before and it, along with the buckle (a rare find sadly) is just amazingly detailed.